 It is possible to transfer to the 4-year MPhys course at the beginning of your third year.

-Please follow the link below to our undergraduate handbook.
-Here you can find out more information about the course content of your chosen degree programme: http://documents.manchester.ac.uk/display.aspx?DocID=38162
+See more in our undergraduate handbook where you can find out more information about the course content of your chosen degree programme.

 Tuition fees for home/EU students commencing their studies in September 2020 will be £9,250 per annum.
 Tuition fees for international students will be £25,000 per annum.
 For general information please see the undergraduate finance pages.